 Jessica began her career in animal care and rescue at a national sanctuary before co-founding her own care farm and has served as a keynote speaker at conferences and has been featured on podcasts, at fundraising galas, and by media outlets including the LA Times, Animal Planet, and NPR.
 Her work includes contributions to legislative advocacy and policy reform.

 Through her advocacy, Jessica believes in addressing interrelated issues of oppression and approaches her work through a social justice lens, centering diversity, equity, and inclusion within the animal protection movement and raising systemic issues of access to food and land.
 Jessica supports farm worker rights and centering BIPoC perspectives and voices.Support the show

-Follow Holly on Instagram and check out her offerings online.
+Follow @howthewiseonegrows and @hollyzajur on Instagram for more and check out more offerings online.